 We would start our school year when it was hot weather and they would turn school out in fall for farmers to get their crops of cotton and peanuts in.
 We would go back to school after harvest.

 We farmed peanuts.
-Weeds had to removed around the peanuts; we did this with a hoe.
-When it was time to harvest our field of peanuts, my brother would use a tractor with disk to bring the peanuts to the top of the soil, the next weeks we were out in the hot sun using a pitchfork shaking out dirt and turned the peanuts over, this was done until they were dry.
+Weeds had to be removed around the peanuts; we did this with a hoe.
+When it was time to harvest our field of peanuts, my brother would use a tractor with disk to bring the peanuts to the top of the soil, the next weeks we were out in the hot sun using a pitchfork shaking out dirt and turning the peanuts over, this was done until they were dry.
 My oldest brother would pull a combine with a tractor, my oldest sister and I would be up on the combine to catch the peanuts coming out, my sister would hold a 50 lb toe sack until it was filled, she would pass it down to me to sew up.
 I used large needle with twine to make a bunny ear, sew in the middle and then another bunny ear and pull it off to fall on the ground.
-When we were through sacking up the peanuts, our dad drove a tractor pulling a long trailer down the rows and my brother would pick up the sacks and then they would drive the peanuts to the elevator to sell about 10 miles away.
+When we were through sacking up the peanuts, our dad drove a tractor pulling a long trailer down the rows and my brother would pick up the sacks of peanuts and then drive the trailer to the elevator to sell the peanuts about 10 miles away.

 That was a hot and dirty job.
 We took a quart jar of water for drinking water.
 It would be placed under a tree.